codehub-learn/development-environment-setup/jakarta-21-angular-netbeans-mysql.md

 1. Download and install the Java LTS version 21 from **[JDK 21 downloads](https://www.oracle.com/java/technologies/downloads/)** (free software).
 2. In Windows, create an environment variable named **JAVA_HOME** pointing to JDK installation folder.

 Earlier versions of Java are not compatible with the course content, you will need to have version 21.
 If you already have an earlier version of Java on you machine, you do not need to uninstall it.
-You can let it be there and install version 21 along with that.
+You can let it be used and install version 21 along with it.

 ## Java Development IDE
 1. Download the latest version of **[Apache NetBeans](https://netbeans.apache.org/front/main/index.html)** for your operating system and install (free software).
+If, at any point of the installation, you are asked for the default version of Java to use, select the Java version 21 that you installed in the previous step.

 If you prefer to use a different IDE, that is fine; support in the training, however, can only be provided for NetBeans.